Marbled Torpedo

 - Nearly circular pectoral fin disc

-- Long finger-like projections on the rims of the spiracles
+- Long, finger-like projections on the spiracle rims

-- Two dorsal fins of nearly equal size on a muscular tail
+- Two dorsal fins of nearly equal size located on a muscular tail

 When You’ll See Them